NASA-DEVELOP/dnppy/docs/source/dev_pages/doc.rst

         :rtype: returns int
         """

-The auto documentation tool chain will generate this:
+For the code above defining a dummy function called ``foo``, the auto documentation tool chain will generate this:

 .. py:function:: foo(self, x, y)
   :noindex: